alphagov/govuk-frontend/src/components/inset-text/README.md

 Use bordered inset text to draw attention to important content on the page.

+## Guidance

+Find out when to use the inset text component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/inset-text).

 ## Quick start examples

 ### Inset text